Be sure to prepare for these three most commonly asked interview questions — just in case.

 “Why are you looking for a job right now?”

-Hirers ask this common job interview question to find out how serious and how available the candidate really is.
+Hiring managers ask this to find out how serious and available the candidate really is.
 Are you serious about this particular job or just generally shopping?
-Hirers will also ask this question to get a feeling about your career status in general.
-For example, was the candidate laid off? (“I worked for HP and they laid off 10% of the workforce including my entire team function.”)
-Or was the applicant let go or quit for personal reasons such as “grew out of the job” or “new boss cleaned house and brought in her own team”?
-A hirer might see the personal reason as something that could affect a candidate’s ability to do the job.
+Interviewers will also ask this question to get a feeling about your career status in general.
+For example, maybe the candidate was laid off: “I worked for HP and they laid off 10 percent of the workforce including my entire team function.”
+Or maybe the applicant was let go or quit for personal reasons: “I grew out of the job” or “The new boss cleaned house and brought in her own team.”
+An interviewer might see the personal reason as something that could affect a candidate's ability to do the job.

-When asking this common job interview question, savvy hirers may be looking for something that’s harder for you to see – your potential.
+When asking this commonly used interview question, savvy hirers may be looking for something that's harder for you to see — your potential.
 Recruiters and managers who interview dozens of people every year develop a feel for this.
-Maybe you are leaving your company because there’s not much room for advancement.
+Maybe you are leaving your company because there's not much room for advancement.
 A hiring manager might interpret that as a positive trait such as inner motivation, ambition, or a strong desire to make a difference.
 It is no longer taboo to change positions often, especially in some industries like IT and design, which are more project-based.
-But even for shorter-stay positions, you want to look like a go-getter, moving from opportunity to opportunity, not like a person who can’t fit into a work team or who runs away when faced with a challenge or a difficult patch.
+Yet, even for shorter-stay positions, you want to look like a go-getter, moving from opportunity to opportunity — not like a person who can't fit into a work team or who runs away when faced with a challenge.
 Avoid appearing aimless.

-If you have been unemployed for a while, the hirer might ask about consulting work.
-Have you been consulting while looking for full-time employment or are you a consultant who was not successful in getting clients and thus decided to work full time?
-In either of those cases, don’t miss a chance to highlight the entrepreneurial skills that could benefit the company.
-For roles that don’t directly require specific business skills like budgeting or editing, a candidate with a freelance background can have an edge: Show the interviewer how your role addresses business purposes like raising revenue, shaving costs, or improving products.
-The “why are you looking for a job” question in general helps to read a candidate’s attitude.
-Are the candidate’s responses snarky?
+If you have been unemployed for a while, the hiring manager might ask about consulting work.
+Have you been consulting while looking for full-time employment, or are you a consultant who was not successful in getting clients and thus decided to work full time?
+In either of those cases, don't miss a chance to highlight the entrepreneurial skills that could benefit the company.
+For roles that don't directly require specific business skills, like budgeting or editing, a candidate with a freelance background can have an edge.
+Show the interviewer how your role addresses business purposes like raising revenue, shaving costs, or improving products.
+The “Why are you looking for a job?” question, in general, helps to read a candidate's attitude.
+Are the candidate's responses snarky?
 Desperate?
 Bitter?

 If there has been a long gap in your resume, paint your experience as something that contributes to your readiness for the job.
 If you were taking care of a sick parent, you can say that you learned to navigate and juggle complicated systems — financial, legal, and medical.
 Perhaps you took time off to travel or study; explain to the interviewer how these experiences developed you into a more knowledgeable employee or into a more culturally capable person.

-One last thing – interviewers are only human.
-The recruiter may be as nervous as you are—there might be pressures and stress at the company that you don’t know about.
+One last thing — interviewers are only human.
+The recruiter may be as nervous as you are, and there might be pressures and stress at the company that you don't know about.
 Put the interviewer at ease.
-Make the interviewer’s day easier, and the interviewer might just make your day!
+Make the interviewer's day easier, and the interviewer might just make your day!